siara-cc/csv_ml/README.md

 For running Javascript and Java Applet demos, you may have to change security settings in your browser.

 The given demos convert between CSV, TDV.
 XML and JSON (CSV to XML DOM, CSV to JSON, TDV to XML DOM, TDV to JSON, XML to CSV).
-It is basically a CSV TDV TSV <> JSON XML Convertor.
+It is basically a CSV TDV TSV to JSON XML Convertor.
 It also demonstrates how database binding can be achieved using SQLite db.

 Contact arun@siara.cc for any queries or feedback.